EN

 Many employers hiring in Poland rely on non-disclosure agreements (or NDAs) to protect sensitive company information.

-In some countries, NDAs are facing increased scrutiny and, if you’re considering hiring in Poland, you may have a number of questions: Are NDAs enforceable in Poland and the European Union?
-How can you use NDAs to protect your company’s confidential information, trade secrets and global employees?
+In some countries, NDAs are facing increased scrutiny and, if you’re considering hiring in Poland, you may have questions: Are NDAs enforceable in Poland and the European Union?
+How can you use NDAs to protect your company’s confidential information, trade secrets, and global employees?
 Read on to learn more.

 (Note: our guide is for informational purposes, and isn’t intended to provide legal advice.)